stanford-crfm/levanter/docs/Replicating-Alpaca.md

   per_device_parallelism: 1  # TPUS have fairly limited memory, so we can't do too much parallelism
                              # If using Llama 1 you can probably do 4 here
                              # or a TPU v3-64 with LLama 2 can probably do 2
+  # if using model parallelism, this is useful:
+  tensor_parallel_axes: ["mlp", "heads"]
 optimizer:
   learning_rate: 2e-5
   weight_decay: 0.0